-Cresco currently operates three (3) medical cannabis cultivation and manufacturing centers in Illinois and owns five (5) dispensary locations in Illinois.
+Cresco currently operates three (3) medical/adult-use cannabis cultivation and manufacturing centers in Illinois and owns five (5) medical/adult-use dispensary locations in Illinois.
 Licenses were awarded based on merit in a highly competitive application process to applicants who demonstrated strong operational expertise and financial backing.
-To date, Cresco has established a 28% wholesale market share in Illinois.
+To date, Cresco has established a 25% wholesale market share in Illinois.

-Cresco is licensed to operate in the state of Illinois as a medical cultivator and medical product manufacturer.
+Cresco is licensed to operate in the state of Illinois as a medical and adult-use cultivator and medical and adult-use product manufacturer.
 Phoenix, PDI, FloraMedex, MedMar Lakeview, and MedMar Rockford, are licensed to operate retail dispensaries in the state of Illinois.
-Under applicable laws, the licenses permit Cresco and its subsidiaries to collectively, cultivate, manufacture, process, package, sell, and purchase marijuana pursuant to the terms of the licenses, which are issued by the Department of Agriculture and the Department of Financial and Professional Regulation under the provisions of the Illinois Revised Statutes 410 ILCS 130.
+These dispensaries were rebranded as Sunnyside\ dispensaries in early 2020.
+Under applicable laws, the licenses permit Cresco and its subsidiaries to collectively cultivate, manufacture, process, package, sell, and purchase marijuana pursuant to the terms of the licenses, which are issued by the Department of Agriculture and the Department of Financial and Professional Regulation under the provisions of the Illinois Revised Statutes 410 ILCS 130.
 All licenses are, as of the date hereof, active with the State of Illinois.
 There are two categories of licenses in Illinois: (i) cultivation/processing; and (ii) dispensary.
 The licenses are independently issued for each approved activity.